gvwilson/sensibleadventures/bookster/bookster.md

 practice as there were Avauntois who would rather not have any Hett on the mountain at all.

-As a sop to the more outspoken among them, the captain had ordered a handful of homestones tested for magic.
-When none was found, he banned them anyway, ordering a fine for a first offense, and expulsion from the mountain for a second.  *And here I am looking at one*, Erileine thought.
+To quiet the angrier of his citizens, the captain had ordered a handful of homestones tested for magic.
+When none was found, he banned them anyway, ordering a fine for a first offense and expulsion from the mountain for a second.  *And here I am looking at one*, Erileine thought.
 She should have stuck to mending the fence.